Skip to content

 Back to Blog

-high severity January 25, 2026 · scope unconfirmed
+high severity January 25, 2026 · 3 min read Unverified claim — what this is

 GROUPAMS.CO.UK Listed by clop Ransomware Group

-On January 25, 2026, the ransomware group Clop added groupams.co.uk to its public leak site, confirming that internal files had been exfiltrated from the UK-based company.
+On January 25, 2026, the ransomware group Clop added groupams.co.uk to its public leak site, claiming that internal files had been exfiltrated from the UK-based company.
 Anyone whose personal information appears in those files—including customers, employees, or business contacts—now faces the risk that their data is openly available to criminals.

 Public reporting on the Clop leak site shows the group claims to have stolen internal documents during a ransomware attack on Group AMS.
 The listing appeared on January 25, 2026.
 No exact victim count has been released, and the precise volume or sensitivity of the files remains unclear from available information.
 The data exposed consists of internal files rather than a structured database of customer records, though such documents frequently contain names, addresses, contact details, financial information, and employee records.